williamswalsh/junit_testing_principles_practices_patterns/README.md

   - These methods can have parameters to make them more generic to allow them to be reused across tests
 - Asserting interactions with stubs - fragile tests
 - Leaking implementation details into the apps public API
+- Code Pollution - adding code whose sole purpose is to enable or simplify a unit test.

 #### Invariant Violation
 When you purchase an item multiple things occur.